 2.1 Oil demand

 It is forecast that there will be a steady increase in oil demand over the coming years, reaching the peak demand in 2023.
-This will be followed by a steep decline.
-Although the demand for oil will decrease, new resources will have to be developed to replace depleted reserves.
+A steep decline will follow this.
+Although the oil demand will decrease, new resources must be developed to replace depleted reserves.

-Growth in demand in emerging economies is expected to continue to 2030, notably in China, India and Southeast Asia.
-The shift to cleaner fuel sources will result in a decline in oil demand in Europe, North America, OECD Pacific and Latin America.
+Demand growth in emerging economies is expected to continue until 2030, notably in China, India and Southeast Asia.
+However, the shift to cleaner fuel sources will result in a decline in oil demand in Europe, North America, OECD Pacific and Latin America.

-Demand for oil used in transport will reduce by two thirds between 2022 and 2050, from 106 EJ/year to 34 EJ/year.
+Demand for oil used in transport will reduce by two-thirds between 2022 and 2050, from 106 EJ/year to 34 EJ/year.
 Non-oil energy sources will account for over 60% of transportation energy use by 2050, compared with 7.3% in 2017.
-This will result in refineries having to shift their products slates from liquid fuels to petrochemical products, particularly in India and Sub-Saharan Africa.
+This will result in refineries having to shift their product slates from liquid fuels to petrochemical products, particularly in India and Sub-Saharan Africa.

 2.2 Gas demand

-With decarbonisation of the gas supply, biogas, hydrogen and syngas will gain more prominence.
+With the decarbonisation of the gas supply, biogas, hydrogen, and syngas will gain more prominence.

 The demand for gas will be driven by power generation, which will see the demand for gas rise for the next 15 years, before declining towards 2050 as wind and solar start to dominate power supply.